 Differentiating NF from infectious fever is a critical diagnostic decision that clinicians face with ABI patients, for the treatments differ significantly.
 If the cause of the fever is an infection, then body fluids (blood, urine, sputum, etc) should be cultured and antibiotics should be given rapidly.
 If the fever is neurogenic, taking cultures are needless, expensive and labour intensive and applying antibiotics when there is no infection increases the risk of resistance and eventually renders certain antibiotics powerless.
 The dilemma for clinical experts is consequently to choose a treatment as quick as possible that is the most effective.
 Yet, currently there is no specific marker for NF, so NF can only be diagnosed by exclusion of infectious processes and ruling out other etiologies, requiring expensive and invasive tests that burden the patient and take time to process, thus antibiotics are often prescribed preventively.

-Any additional information, such as a classification model, to aid the clinician in promptly identifying the cause of the fever (neurogenic or infectious) would therefore be a valuable aid in clinical decision making.
+Any additional information, such as a classification model, to aid the clinician in promptly identifying the cause of the fever would therefore be a valuable aid in clinical decision making.

-The aim of this project is to build a model that can identify whether a febrile ICU patient with ABI has a neurogenic fever or an infectious fever, allowing the experts to make faster and better informed decisions based on more data than they can take into account themselves.
+The aim of this project is to build a model that can identify whether a febrile ICU patient with ABI has an infectious fever or a non-infectious fever such as neurogenic fever, allowing the experts to make faster and better informed decisions based on more data than they can take into account themselves.

 - Decide on which variables in the EMR to include.